phreda4/phreda4.github.io/index.md

 #thisisdata 33
 ```

-When you define a word, only you can use a word previous defined, or current definition for recursive words.
+When you define a word, you can use previously defined words, or the current word for recursive words.

 When start a program, the diccionary have basic definitions: